 - 1,200 m of underground mapping, 388 underground rock chip samples

 In February of 2013, Precipitate Gold Corp. entered into an option agreement with Gunpoint Exploration Ltd., who then controlled the La Cecilia project.
-To acquire 100% of the project, Precipitate was obligated to pay Gunpoint in three installments a total of $400,000 cash and issue a total of 525,000 common shares over a 2-year period.
-Minera Pendiente conducted due diligence work on behalf of Precipitate Gold, collected 43 surface rock chip samples and resampled and analysed 35 samples from 2 drill holes.
-Precipitate decided not to finalize the agreement with Gunpoint Exploration.
+Precipitate Gold, collected 43 surface rock chip samples and resampled and analyzed 35 samples from 2 drill holes.

 Highlighted Exploration Results